Biosecurity: health protection and sanitation strategies for cattle

 - provide a separate laneway for use by the milk truck in accordance with the regulations of the Milk Act.
 This laneway must not be contaminated with manure

-- provide "clean" routes for feed delivery vehicles - routes that are not contaminated by manure
+- provide "clean" routes (routes not contaminated by manure) for feed delivery vehicles

 - provide cattle with laneways that do not cross lanes used by milk trucks and feed delivery vehicles